tlapinsk/colab-examples/README.md

 # Colab Examples
 This repository holds neural networks trained in [Google Colab notebooks](https://colab.research.google.com/notebooks/welcome.ipynb#recent=true).

 It serves as a side project as I do not have a lot of exposure to Machine Learning or Deep Learning at work.
-I'll continue filling out the README as this repository grows.
+I'll continue filling out the README as this repository grows over the coming months.

 If you have any questions, please don't hesitate to reach out at tim.lapinskas@gmail.com.